Braun-Alex/Large-Numbers/README.md

 ## 🚀 Overview

-Application permits to compute spaces of mainly used bit lengths of keys in cryptography.
-It also represents brute force attack for the keys with different bit length.
+The application allows for the computation of the spaces represented by commonly used key bit lengths in cryptography.
+It also demonstrates brute force attacks on keys with varying bit lengths.